Getting started

 Step 2 – Add itemsÂ

 Search for items in your catalog, or upload a spreadsheet with multiple items at once.
 Then enter the number of units you're sending and how they're packed.
+This information must be accurate so we can calculate which fulfillment centers your inventory should be delivered to.
+This lets us strategically place inventory close to customers so that we can offer fast delivery speeds.

 For single SKU items, you have the option to save units, weight and dimensions as a packing template.
 You'll be able to reuse the template in future shipments.